-This five-week prenatal care/gynecology rotation is designed to provide the Physician Assistant student with an opportunity to develop proficiency in the unique medical history, physical examination, and treatment of the prenatal/gynecology patient.
+This five-week prenatal care/gynecology rotation is designed to provide the Physician Assistant student with an opportunity to develop proficiency in the unique medical history, physical examination, treatment and referral of the prenatal/gynecology patient.

 The student will also become familiar with tests and procedures unique to this patient population.